Mushymato/MiscMapActionsProperties/README.md

 - Colors are inverted before being passed to light, so that "Red" will give red light.
 - type|texture is either a light id (1-10 except for 3) or a texture (must be loaded).
 - Use offsetX and offsetY to further adjust the position of the light.
+- lightContext is an enum, one of the following:
+    - `None`: Always on lighting
+    - `MapLight`: When under woods lighting (secret woods, island east, `mushymato.MMAP_WoodsLighting`), turn off these lights at night.
+    - `WindowLight`: Follows vanilla window light regarding rain and night time.
 - Works in building TileProperties too.

 #### Back Layer: mushymato.MMAP_TAS \<tasId\>+ <a name="mushymato.MMAP_TAS"></a>